Extratesticular intrascrotal epidermoid cysts presenting like polyorchidism: a case report

 The authors declare no competing interests.

 Data curation: Apidha Kartinasari, Muh Haedar, and Yacob Massang; resources: Apidha Kartinasari, Muh Haedar, Yacob Massang; writing original draft: Apidha Kartinasari, Muh Haedar, Yacob Massang.
 Reviewing and editing: Muh Haedar and Muhammad Faruk.
-All the authors have read and agreed to the final manuscript.
+All the authors read and approved the final version of this manuscript.

 Figure 1: macroscopic appearance of intrascrotal masses